 - You’re planning to stay in the house for several years.

 - You want the security of knowing your interest rate will not change.

 - You like having a predictable monthly payment so you can better budget for other expenses.

-A fixed mortgage may not be the right choice if you’re locked into the same interest rate for the term of your loan and you can’t take advantage of lower rates unless you refinance.
+A fixed mortgage loan may not be the right choice if you’re locked into the same interest rate for the term of your loan and you can’t take advantage of lower rates unless you refinance.
 If that’s the case, you could have to pay additional closing costs, as well as appraisal and title fees.

-To get a better understanding of whether this type of mortgage may be the best option for your financial situation, get more information about fixed mortgages.
+To get a better understanding of whether this type of mortgage loan may be the best option for your financial situation, get more information about fixed mortgages.

 Adjustable-rate mortgages (ARMs)